Bierton: Other activities

 A well close to the church of St James the Great is dedicated to St Osyth, a local Anglo-Saxon princess born at Quarrendon Palace.
 She was reputedly beheaded in the woodland at St Osyth Priory by the Danes after having earlier drowned in a stream and been revived by nuns; it was said that a spring sprung up in nuns' wood within the grounds of St Osyth Priory that is still in existence today.
 It is not known why the well at Bierton is dedicated to the saint, only that ancient Bierton was on the route along which her body was taken from the priory to her final resting place; it is said that they made a stop-off at Bierton and laid her body down at the well's current location, which is why the well is dedicated to her.

 Present day

 Today, with Aylesbury growing, the village is at risk of becoming a suburb of the larger town.
 All that separates them at present is a field of allotments about a hundred yards wide, owned by the Parish Council.

 Bierton Church of England Combined School is a mixed voluntary controlled, Church of England primary school, which takes children between the ages of four and 11.
 The school has about 480 pupils.

 Notable inhabitants of Bierton have included the author and poet May Sinclair, who lived at The Gables in Burcott Lane for the last ten years of her life.
+Carl Bilcock, former Bierton Village FC legend now plying his trade at Gamlingay United, has a strong association with the village.

 The nearest station to Bierton is Aylesbury, operated by Chiltern Railways.
 Buses that serve Bierton run between Aylesbury and Milton Keynes, operated by Arriva, and between Leighton Buzzard and Aylesbury run by Z&S International.